 - Topic-specific terminology

-- How does an asylum procedure work
+- How the asylum procedure works

 - Overview of the different statuses and the associated documents

-- The residence statuses in detail
+- The residence status in detail

 - Family reunification